haskellfoundation/error-message-index/message-index/messages/GHC-11861/example1/index.md

 severity: error
 ---

-Empty character was given in a single quote.
-This is not a valid literal.
-If you want to pass a whitechar use explicit space character `' '` or other from the list: newline, vertab, space, tab, uniWhite.
+An empty pair of single quotes is not a valid literal.
+To indicate a whitespace character, either use an explicit space character `' '` or an escape code such as `'\n'` for a newline.

 ## Example error text